ravn/cv/README.md

 * Introduced JSR-223 scripting to allow extending behaviour in production without having to do a full redeploy of the component.

-* Used Groovy to get class annotations for JAX-WS based web services.
+* Used Groovy to get class annotations for runtime defined JAX-WS based web services.

 * Researched and implemented JSR-330 Dependency Injection to emulate IBM i "library lists" at runtime.
 Used Guice, Weld and Dagger as engines.